 - Response time.
 The response time came down to ~350 milliseconds from almost 1 second and above.

-- The site was overall much faster…and the best part was that the client’s earlier infrastructure had four cores but this new (and shiny!) setup only had two cores and 3.5GB of RAM.
+- The site was overall much faster…and the best part was that the client’s earlier infrastructure had four cores but this new set up only had two cores and 3.5GB of RAM.

 Over the period of almost 20 days, the container served almost 4.6 million requests without breaking a sweat, as you can see from the below graph of CPU/RAM usage: